 Disclaimer: This post is full of spoilers.

 The latest version of the Susan Hill novel The Woman in Black arrived in theaters a week ago and made a solid impression at the box office.
-By no means is it a great film, in fact it might be too generous to even call it “good,” but it’s a solid effort at Gothic, haunted house horror.
+By no means is it a great film, in fact it might be too generous to even call it “good,” but it’s a strong effort if nothing else.

 As a fan of the earlier, 1989 adaptation of the novel, I came into the movie with mixed expectations.
 I knew not to expect the restraint and maturity of the earlier film.
 Having never read the original novel (shame on me, I know (EDIT: This has since been rectified)) and without the benefit of having seen the stage play (by all accounts excellent), I had no idea as to whether or not this newest film would be more or less faithful to Susan Hill’s original story.
 As such, all I could really hope for was that this new film would still elicit some competent chills, and on that front I wasn’t terribly disappointed.
 In some respects this newest adaption improves on its predecessor, though I still prefer the 1989 film overall for its sophistication.